JohnDruhan/clickyGame/README.md

 # clickyGame
 A memory game with React

+The Game is Deployed on Heroku here: https://limitless-mountain-98112.herokuapp.com/

-To run the game download repo.
+To run the game localy from github download repo.

     1. Run 'npm install'